-It’s important to stay relevant and engage the audience as much as you can.
-If you have the wrong type of memes and gifs, it will have a negative impact on the open rate of the next campaign.
+It is crucial to stay relevant and engage the audience as much as you can.
+If you have the wrong type of memes and GIFs, it will negatively impact the open rate of the next campaign.

 When it comes to this, the best tip that we can give is to use an email list tool.
-This tool will upgrade the list so you will know exactly what type of customers and audience you have.
-It would be very difficult to be relevant if you don’t know the age group of those that are reading your campaign.
+This tool will upgrade the list so you will know exactly the type of customers and the audience you have.
+It would be very difficult to be relevant if you do not know the age group of those that are reading your campaign.

 You can use such tools to guide the customers towards a specific call to action.
-Sometimes, it’s difficult to guide people towards the next steps through content.
-Memes and gifs express emotion much better than words can.
+Sometimes, it is difficult to guide people towards the next steps through content.
+Memes and GIFs express emotion much better than words can.
 After all, all eyes are attracted to something funny or something that is moving.
-Therefore, you will find that in the campaigns where these tools have been used, the business earn conversions are improved.
+Therefore, you will find that in the campaigns where these tools have been used, conversions are improved.